New hope for rare blood vessel disorder: targeted drug shows promise

 Summary

-This study tested the drug trametinib in 25 people aged 12 to 60 with complicated arteriovenous malformations (AVMs)—abnormal blood vessel tangles that can cause bleeding, pain, and heart problems.
+This study tested the drug trametinib in 25 people aged 12 to 60 with complicated arteriovenous malformations (AVMs), which are abnormal blood vessel tangles that can cause pain, bleeding, and heart problems.
 The goal was to see if the drug could shrink the malformations and improve symptoms.
-Participants took trametinib by mouth, and doctors monitored their response using scans and quality-of-life measures.
+Participants took trametinib pills daily, and doctors monitored their response using scans and quality-of-life measures.

 Get updates